Jon Morcillo: Albacete

 On 2 July 2024, free agent Morcillo signed a two-year deal with Albacete Balompié in the second division.

+Almería

+On 15 January 2026, Morcillo signed with UD Almería of the same league until the end of the season, with an option to extend his contract for four years.

 International career

 Morcillo won caps for the unofficial Basque Country team, making his debut against Costa Rica in November 2020.